-Additional analyses performed with individual census tracts (rather than analytic zones) as the unit of analysis indicated that some census tracts have very high percentages of disabled Combining census tracts into analytic zones masked these adults. find the areas with percentages. То the high highest percentages, we selected all census tracts in the county in which 20% or more of the adult population had identified themselves as disabled in the census.
-Thirty-six such census tracts were found in Los Angeles County.
-Of this number, all but ten are located in the city of Los Angeles.
-The Los Angeles tracts are all very close to the downtown area, located directly south of the downtown city center and in the lower Wilshire Boulevard Four census tracts were located in the city of Long district.
-Beach, with three of these in downtown Long Beach.
-Four tracts were located in unincorporated areas of Los Angeles County, and two tracts were in other incorporated cities in the southwestern sector of the county.
+Additional analyses performed with individual census tracts (rather than analytic zones) as the unit of analysis indicated that some census tracts have very high percentages of disabled adults; combining census tracts into analytic zones masked these high percentages.
+To find the areas with the highest percentages, we selected all census tracts in the county in which 20% or more of the adult population had identified themselves as disabled.
+Thirty-six such census tracts were found in Los Angeles County, and, of these, all but ten are located in the city of Los Angeles.
+The Los

+Angeles tracts are all very close to the downtown area; they are located directly south of the downtown city center and in the lower Wilshire Boulevard district.
+Four census tracts were located in the city of Long Beach, with three of these in that community's downtown area.
+Four other tracts were located in unincorporated areas of Los Angeles County, and two more were in other incorporated cities in the southwestern sector of the county.